 Audience Verification for Marketers

 Leading brands are turning to SheerID to implement special offers for professionals that would make great brand influencers.
-SheerID’s Identity Marketing Platform digitally verifies that a customer belongs to the targeted group and is eligible for the offer.
+SheerID’s Verification Platform digitally verifies that a customer belongs to the targeted group and is eligible for the offer.
 Verification occurs instantly as a seamless step in the checkout process, which expedites the exchange and increases conversions.

 Helly Hansen, the premier outdoor apparel company, has been a leader in using Pro discount programs to collect and leverage zero-party data.
 SheerID CEO and co-founder Jake Weatherly recently sat down with Elizabeth Rudkin, Helly Hansen’s Global eCommerce Pro Business Manager, to discuss how her team uses digitally verified professional offers to build brand loyalty.
 Excerpts from their conversation below have been edited for length and clarity.